jpweiss/code-sample.nl-fit/src/libs/README.md

   + An important part of my doctoral research was a form of autocorrelation dubbed a “Persistence Map”.
 This library contains the source code for generating them.
-  + It's present in this code-sample solely because it's a dependency of the `measure` library.
+  + It's present in this code-sample **solely** because it's a dependency of the `measure` library.
+You don't really need to pay any attention to it, unless your curious.

 - measure
   + Depends on `utils`, `fortlib` and `persistence`.
   + Fits a “Persistence Map” to a theoretical model used to measure certain features.
-  + The important thing to pay attention to are the classes in `BarrierModels.h`, which show how `FitLM_Adapter` is used.
+  + For the purposes of this code-sample, it demonstrates how `FitLM_Adapter` is used.
+Specifically, the classes in the file `BarrierModels.h` define functor-types used by the first template-parameter of `FitLM_Adapter`.
+The file `FitLM_BarrierAdapter.h` binds together those functor-types with `FitLM_Adapter`, creating the class whose instances will perform the actual optimization.

+(Each of these subdirectories, of course, contains its own `README.md` file.)